Manage Jump Client Settings

 Allow users to attempt to wake up Jump Clients provides a way to wake up a selected Jump Client by broadcasting Wake-on-LAN (WOL) packets through another Jump Client on the same network.
 Once a WOL is attempted, the option becomes unavailable for 30 seconds before a subsequent attempt can be made.
 WOL must be enabled on the target computer and its network for this function to work.
 The default gateway information of the Jump Client is used to determine if other Jump Clients reside on the same network.
 When sending a WOL packet, the user has an advanced option to provide a password for WOL environments that require a secure WOL password.

 Jump Clients allow for one of two modes of behavior, active or passive.
 The default mode can be set from the Jump > Jump Clients page, and the mode can be switched from the Jump interface of the access console.

-A Jump Client in active mode maintains a persistent connection to the Secure Remote Access Appliance, waiting for session requests.
+A Jump Client in active mode maintains a persistent connection to the BeyondTrust Appliance B Series, waiting for session requests.
 It sends statistics updates as frequently as once per minute, as defined in the Jump Client Settings on the Jump > Jump Clients page.

-A passive Jump Client does not maintain a connection to the appliance but rather listens for connection requests.
+A passive Jump Client does not maintain a connection to the B Series Appliance but rather listens for connection requests.
 It sends statistics updates only once per day or upon manual check-in.
-In order to use a passive Jump Client, the appliance must be able to initiate contact with the computer on which the passive Jump Client is installed.
+In order to use a passive Jump Client, the B Series Appliance must be able to initiate contact with the computer on which the passive Jump Client is installed.
 This requirement may necessitate that you modify firewall rules to allow incoming connections to the target computer through the configured listen port.
 By default, this port is 5832; this can be modified from the Jump > Jump Clients page.
 Passive mode may best be used on internal systems rather than external ones, although with correct firewall configurations, it may be used in either implementation.